ContextChef (5): Memory — Zero-Cost Reads, Structured Writes

 MemGPT addressed this by exposing the two tiers as differently-named tools — core_memory_replace and archival_memory_insert — and using tool descriptions to guide the model toward the right classification.
 It also set a hard character limit on core memory: once full, the model can’t write more, forcing it to think about whether each piece of information truly needs to be always-present.
 This is an effective mitigation, but it’s still fundamentally using prompt design and tool descriptions to guide LLM classification.
 The model can still pick the wrong tier, and these errors are extremely difficult to reproduce and debug.

-To be fair, ContextChef doesn’t fundamentally solve this problem either — in both inline mode and tool mode, the model is still deciding “whether to write” and “what to write.”
+To be fair, ContextChef doesn’t fundamentally solve this problem either — the model is still deciding “whether to write” and “what to write.”
 What ContextChef does is narrow the model’s decision surface: tier is fixed by the call path, and the model only needs to decide whether and what to write — not which tier.
-This turns a hard-to-observe classification decision (“core or archive?”) into predictable behavior: whatever gets written in always goes into core.
+This turns a hard-to-observe classification decision (“core or archive?”) into predictable behavior: whatever gets written in always goes into memory.
 The trade-off is flexibility: if you need the model to autonomously decide between tiers, this design isn’t for you.

-Concretely: whatever the model writes via <update_core_memory> XML tags or the core_memory_update tool always goes to core tier.
-Whatever a developer writes via chef.memory().set() defaults to core as well.
+Concretely: whatever the model writes via create_memory / modify_memory tools always goes to the memory tier.
+Whatever a developer writes via chef.getMemory().set() defaults to memory as well.
 The interface design locks in the tier, leaving the model no choice in the matter.

 Next: Snapshot & Restore — Manus says keep error records, but sometimes you genuinely need to roll back.